nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
-The format of the given details are invalid.
+Input format is invalid.

     * 1b1.
 SWEe! shows an error message.